Apple launched the new iPhone 5 today at the Yerba Buena Center for the Arts in San Francisco.

 MDM9615M LTE modem and flash memory provided by Hynix.

-The iPhone 5 includes an A6 processor, two times faster than the A5X model: it's 22% smaller in size than the A5 and has two times faster graphics.
+The iPhone 5 includes an A6 processor, two times faster than the A5X model: it's 22% smaller in size than the A5 and has graphics that are twice as fast.

-The phone now has three mics that help improve voice recognition and noise reduction and a redesigned speaker with five magnets in the transducer, 20 percent smaller than the iPhone 4S speaker.
+The phone now has three mics that help improve voice recognition and noise reduction and a redesigned speaker with five magnets in the transducer, 20% smaller than the iPhone 4S speaker.

 The iPhone will come with the usual 16/32/64 GB memory options, in white and black.
 Pre-ordering starts on the 14th of September, the phone will be in stores on the 21st.
 Make sure to make a backup of all your data when getting your iPhone 5: if you run into trouble, iPhone Backup Extractor is here to help.